 Who in your life has served as a mentor or support?

-The former defensive coordinator for BSC, John Paran.
+The former defensive coordinator for BSC, John Perin.
 For the four years I was here as a player he just kind of helped me grow up and was always there for me.
 He was more than just a coach, he was just always there to talk with me about really anything.
 I even babysat his daughter and dogs.
 He still to this day reaches out and we talk every week.

 When was a time that you experienced a roadblock or failure and how did you navigate it?